rionda/bibtexs/README.md

-# bibtexs
+# My bibTeX files

-A repository for my BibTeX files
+A repository for my BibTeX files.